 But that’s what I had set out to do that very morning.
-The night before I'd crawled back into my capsule at 8pm and as expected woke up at the ridiculous hour of 4am, fully charged and raring to go while the rest of the hostel and neighbourhood remained asleep and in darkness.
+The night before I'd crawled back into my capsule at 8pm and as expected woke up at the ridiculous hour of 4am, fully charged and raring to go while the rest of the hostel and neighbourhood remained in repose and in darkness.
 One benefit of the jet lag was having the run of the green at the breakfast area and internet stations, congested at all other times, so I could blitz my emails and photo downloads at leisure over some green tea and rice crackers.
-Then when 7am rolled around I hit the streets with the first throngs of early commuters to recommence my surreal adventures.
-Thankfully Ken made no further appearances, though I did later have a dream that he’d committed hara-kiri in the airport amusement arcade.
+Then when 7am rolled around I hit the streets with the first throngs of early commuters to recommence my adventures.
+Thankfully Ken made no further appearances.

 However the roads always eventually led back to more skyscraper constellations, some even more futuristic than Shinjuku’s, like the lustrous steel edifices of Shiodome and the pioneering Asahi and Fuji HQs.
 I later learnt that the buildings are all so new and innovatively architectured because most of the older ones were destroyed by the great earthquake of 1923, and any remaining ones finished off by Allied bombs in WWII.
 It’s doubly impressive to behold how such a gleaming metropolis rose from the ashes of complete destruction within half a century.

 Fuji's futuristic HQ, straight out of a sci-fi flick